About ExpressRoute Direct

-ExpressRoute Direct provides customers with the ability to connect directly into Microsoft’s global network at peering locations strategically distributed across the world.
-ExpressRoute Direct provides dual 100 Gbps connectivity, which supports Active/Active connectivity at scale.
+ExpressRoute Direct gives you the ability to connect directly into Microsoft’s global network at peering locations strategically distributed around the world.
+ExpressRoute Direct provides dual 100 Gbps or 10-Gbps connectivity, which supports Active/Active connectivity at scale.
 You can work with any service provider for ER Direct.

 Key features that ExpressRoute Direct provides include, but aren't limited to: